slonkazoid/woltsapp/README.md

 ## Configuration

-configuration is done via environment variables and command line arguments, with the exception of LOG_LEVEL:
+configuration is done via environment variables and command line arguments, with the exception of LOG_LEVEL, which is only available as an env. variable:

 `LOG_LEVEL`: minimum log level, one of `DEBUG`, `INFO`, `WARN`, `ERROR` (default: `INFO`)

 see `woltsapp -help` for more information

+## Usage

+see [i18n/help.en.txt](i18n/help.en.txt) for a list of commands.
+the default prefix is `w.`

 ## TODO